 Parking was easy.
 There is one spot for each of the 5 bubble rooms.

-Laure, the receptionist met us moments after we parked and led us up the reception area which also serves as the dining area and self-service kitchen area.
-Laure explained how everything worked, handed us our little lantern and we were off to our bubble room.
+Laure, the receptionist, met us moments after we parked and led us up the reception area, serving as the dining area and self-service kitchen area.
+Laure explained how everything worked, handed us our little lantern, and we were off to our bubble room.

 Who would enjoy glamping and sleeping in a bubble?

-This is not someplace where you should go to party and make lots of noise so there is that to keep in mind.
+This is not someplace where you go and make a lot of noise or party like it’s 1999.

 I can see staying up to two nights but not more than that.
-The location of Attrap Reves is also within a few minutes to Marseille by car so it’s in a great spot if you want to explore the city then return to your cosy bubble in the evening.
+The location of Attrap Reves is also within a few minutes to Marseille by car, so it’s in a great spot if you want to explore the city then return to your cozy bubble in the evening.

-I recommend going with someone- as a couple, with your mom, your bestie or your kid who is over the age of six but I don’t recommend going alone.
+I recommend going with someone- as a couple, with your mom, your bestie or your kids over the age of six, but I don’t recommend going alone.